Philadelphia Police Explorer Cadet Application Period Announced

 IMPORTANT NOTICE

-The Philadelphia Police Explorer Cadet Program will be accepting applications from May 1 through September 13, 2013 for new members.
+The Philadelphia Police Explorer Cadet Program is now accepting applications for 2023-24.

 Explorer Post: 991